akhilsr9206/medical_recommendation_system/README.md

 - Loads and preprocesses a medical symptoms dataset from Kaggle
 - Trains machine learning models: Support Vector Machine (SVM), Random Forest
-- Evaluates models using cross-validation accuracy, precision, recall, and F1-score
+- Evaluates models using accuracy, precision, recall, and F1-score
 - Provides disease predictions and actionable recommendations on medications, precautions, diets, and workouts for user symptoms
 - Visualizes results with confusion matrices, ROC curves, and feature importance plots